MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 ## Scalability considerations

-[VM scale sets][vmss] help you to deploy and manage a set of identical VMs.
+[Virtual machine scale sets][vmss] help you to deploy and manage a set of identical VMs.
 Scale sets support autoscaling based on performance metrics.
 As the load on the VMs increases, additional VMs are automatically added to the load balancer.
 Consider scale sets if you need to quickly scale out VMs, or need to autoscale.

 There are two basic ways to configure VMs deployed in a scale set:

-- Use extensions to configure the VM after it is provisioned.
+- Use extensions to configure the VM after it's deployed.
 With this approach, new VM instances may take longer to start up than a VM with no extensions.

 - Deploy a [managed disk](/azure/storage/storage-managed-disks-overview) with a custom disk image.
 This option may be quicker to deploy.
-However, it requires you to keep the image up to date.
+However, it requires you to keep the image up-to-date.

 For additional considerations, see [Design considerations for scale sets][vmss-design].